 When it comes to physical therapy, the goal is to stretch, strengthen, and straighten up your back.
-Here are some exercises you may try at home, but it is best to consult with a doctor or medical professional beforehand.
+Basically, there are two parts when it comes to physical therapy.

 The first part is where you actually do the exercises.
 A physical therapist will create an exercise plan and supervise your progress.
 During physical therapy, it is not uncommon to perform exercises that strengthen your core and your back muscles, while simultaneously stretching out your back and relieving pressure.
 All of these exercises and stretches will lead to a better posture with continued use.